The Unnatural Normal

 Ground outdoors daily.
 Bare feet on grass, soil or sand support the body’s electrical balance.

-Get natural light morning and late afternoon.
+Get natural light morning and late afternoon sunlight.
+And in winter make sure you are getting at least 10-15 mins of midday sun for Vit D activation.
 These are the main signals that regulate circadian rhythm.

 Nervous System Support (helping your system shift out of alert mode)